mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

     adaptive_setting = {'lower_adapt':10000, 'upper_adapt':200000,'update_interval':1000}
   ```

-The reseting of adaption only happens for once at `Stage 2`, specificaly to the chain produced by a job of the first iteration at this stage.
+The reseting of adaption only happens for once at `Stage 2`, specificaly to the chain produced by job of the first iteration at this stage.
+For that specific job scripit, a flag ``
 ## Adaption-off Phase
 Before running MaCh3 execuables, check if the following necessary inputs exit for MaCh3, otherwise errors would appear during the executable running.